 “Many of our best [student] gardeners work with a confidence they don’t always have in their math class, but in the garden, they cultivate their leadership skills and their confidence in other arenas.”

-– Eliza Lathrop, Garden coordinator for Punahou School
+– Eliza Lathrop, Garden Coordinator for Punahou School

-Eliza Lathrop, school garden coordinator for Punahou School, agrees it’s the educational missions that help set the course for sustainability initiatives at schools.
+Eliza Lathrop, school garden coordinators for Punahou School, agrees it’s the educational missions that help set the course for sustainability initiatives at schools.
 Many schools struggle to find ways to really engage students’ interest and activate their learning, and the key is often simply to find something they are passionate about.
 Punahou tapped into this by growing food on campus.